APC Begins Screening of Kogi, Bayelsa, Imo Governorship Aspirants

 Adedayo Akinwale in Abuja

-Ahead of the April 10 governorship primary, the ruling All Progressives Congress (APC) has commenced the screening of governorship aspirants for Imo, Bayelsa and Kogi governorship election.
+Ahead of its April 10, 2023 governorship primary election, the ruling All Progressives Congress (APC) has commenced the screening of governorship aspirants for the Imo, Bayelsa, and Kogi states governorship elections.

-Addressing journalists after his screening on Saturday in Abuja, a former Executive Director, Rural Electrification Agency (REA), Dr. Sanusi Ohiare said it was time for someone with his kind of skills to come in and consolidate on what Kogi state governor, Yahaya Bello, had done.
+Addressing journalists yesterday after his screening exercise in Abuja, a former Executive Director of the Rural Electrification Agency (REA), Dr. Sanusi Ohiare said it was time for someone with his kind of skills to consolidate what Kogi State governor, Mr. Yahaya Bello has done.

-He said while he was not trying to look down on other aspirants, his profile dwarfed his competitors.

-According to him, “Check our profiles.
-I am not trying to downplay anybody’s efforts but if you look at our profiles, the kind of leadership we need now is to move the state forward, you will know that none of them come close to me.
+“Check our profiles.
+I am not trying to downplay anybody’s efforts but if you look at our profiles, the kind of leadership we need now is to move the state forward you will know that none of them come close to me,” he said.

-Ohiare said if he emerges as the next governor of the state, he would transform Kogi and turn it to a logistics hub.
+Ohiare said if he emerges as the next governor of the state, he would transform Kogi and turn it into a logistics hub.

-He said: “Kogi has some certain advantages, for instance the River Niger and River Benue it used to be a trade zone.
-So we have plans to work with the federal government and private sector to build an inland port.
-This inland port come with a lot of other benefits and investments.
-We have a railway that runs between Itakpe and Warri.
-We want to connect it to Abuja, effectively to Kaduna and Kano and build an airport.
-The idea is to make Kogi as the logistics hub of the country.
-Kogi can serve the northern part of the country in terms of business and trade.”

-Also, the Senator representing Kogi west in the Senate, Senator Smart Adeyemi has called on the Governor of Kogi state, Yahaya Bello not to become a tribal leader.
+Also, the Senator representing Kogi West in the Senate, Senator Smart Adeyemi has called on Governor Bello not to become a tribal leader.

 He said the call became imperative following speculations in some quarters that Bello was working towards ensuring that an Ebira man succeeded him.